ctran17/Product-Project-Portfolio/projects/instagram-resume-feature/case-study.md

 ### High Fidelity Prototype
 Coming soon from Figma :)

+## Future Extensions
+- Personalized Resume: ML surfaces only high-likelihood-to-complete content.
+- Cross-device sync: start on mobile, resume on web/desktop.
+- Deeper analytics for creators: track “resume completions” as a new metric.

-## Impact
+## Vision & Impact
 This adds continuity without undermining Instagram’s fresh-first model—reducing frustration and nudging more completes with minimal UI surface area.
+Continuity transforms Instagram from a place of quick dips into a space of sustained engagement.
+By bridging the gap between discovery and completion, we keep users immersed in what they love — while unlocking more opportunities for creators and Instagram’s business alike.